“Josh Fortenbery draws wisdom and courage from everyday life in isolation like a Nordic John Prine.”

 LONG BIO

-“I’m just trying to be honest about my grief, anxiety, and carelessness, and hope that resonates with people,” Fortenbery says of the album.
+“I’m just trying to be honest about my grief, anxiety, and carelessness, and hope that resonates with people,” Fortenbery says of his approach to songwriting.
 "I think a lot of folks feel disconnected from the world, not only because of the physical isolation we all experienced at the start of the decade, but also this increasing digital and cultural isolation.
 I’m trying to remember what ties me to the folks I love and folks I’ve never met.”

 Music